Dynamical disequilibrium in dwarf galaxies: rethinking gas dynamics, rotation curves, and dark matter inference: Disequilibrium in Dwarf Galaxies

 Second, the equilibrium-based model (quantified by $\varepsilon$) does not consistently outperform the na\"{i}ve centrifugal model (quantified by $\delta$).
 Across the population, many regions -- particularly in the inner disc -- fall outside the parameter space where equilibrium-based corrections yield more accurate circular velocities than the azimuthal velocity, reinforcing the discussion in Sec.~\ref{sec:ModelsResults:OneGal}.
 This is reflected in Fig.~\ref{fig: Radial eps-delta profiles}, where the mass-weighted peak of the $\varepsilon$ distribution reaches a value $\max \big(\mathrm{W}(\varepsilon)/\Sigma \mathrm{W}\big) \approx 0.015$, compared to the peak of the $\delta$ distribution $\max \big(\mathrm{W}(\delta)/\Sigma \mathrm{W}\big) \approx 0.030$.

 Moreover, the $\delta$ parameter reveals a population-wide tendency to underestimate the true circular velocity in the inner disc ($\delta < 0$), implying a systematic bias toward inferring smaller inner velocities, hence `cored' profiles.
-However, the distribution is broad, with a minority of regions exhibiting the opposite trend ($\delta > 0$).
+As the white solid and dashed lines indicate, this bias arises preferentially within $r \lesssim 5$~kpc, where the median radial trend of $\delta$ departs from zero and the conditional distributions become increasingly skewed toward negative values.
+Although the median fractional offsets remain relatively modest -- of order 10~per~cent at $r \approx 2$~kpc -- the growing asymmetry of the distributions implies that a substantial fraction of regions systematically underestimate the true circular velocity; crucially, this behaviour is mirrored, not mitigated, when adopting the equilibrium-based model.
+However, the $\delta$ distribution is broad in the inner kiloparsecs, with a minority of regions exhibiting the opposite trend ($\delta > 0$).
 This bidirectional scatter suggests that some of the observed diversity in dwarf galaxy rotation curves could arise from disequilibrium physics rather than intrinsic variations in the underlying dark matter distributions.
 In other words, the rotational structure in the inner regions of gas discs is a biased and high-variance tracer of the underlying gravitational potential even before projection effects, and the limited ability of kinematic models to accurately recover azimuthal speeds, come into play.

 Together, these results point to a deeper limitation of analytic fluid models in the context of mass inference for dwarf galaxies.
 While efforts to correct for non-circular motions or pressure support -- such as asymmetric drift prescriptions -- have become increasingly sophisticated, our analysis suggests that these models are fundamentally constrained by the intrinsic disequilibrium of the gas.
 The inner kiloparsecs -- the most critical regime for dark matter constraints -- are also the least likely to satisfy steady-state assumptions.